AngG17/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

+During my search for our family's next vehicle, we took into consideration how much cargo space there was in the back as we have active children who's sports equipment takes up a lot of space.
+This is probably important to a lot of people when looking for a new vehicle.

 What metric or metrics are you going to test?

 - Carrying capacity - which vehicle is able to carry the most items and people?